Table of Contents

 This data is priceless when it comes to waiting five years for your plants to grow in.
 Trust me, you don’t want to wait five years to find out you got it wrong.
 Of course, you could always get it right, but if you’re wrong, you may have to start all over again.
 I’m not trying to scare you, but as I said in the beginning, I hope to provide you with the information you need to make an accurate decision.
 That’s what this guide is meant to do.
 You will always find things you are really good at, and things you just do not every want to do.

 My suggestion is to take the things you enjoy and have time for and do them, and take the things you struggle with or dread, and hire a professional to assist.
 Keep in mind, even the things you enjoy, you can always hire a landscape designer to come and advise you on where to start and what goals to keep in mind.
-This little bit of advice could save you lots of hassle down the road.
+This little bit of advice could save you lots of hassle down the road, especially when considering the different landscape maintenance types that are available.

 There’s no need to arrange a botanical miracle in your landscape, but, when these practical things are applied correctly, you can obtain something that brings value to your home, and all who live there.